Paul Goldschmidt Player Props: Cardinals vs. Nationals

-On Monday, Paul Goldschmidt (.326 on-base percentage in past 10 games, 55 points below season-long percentage) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+On Tuesday, Paul Goldschmidt (.558 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Mets.
+In his last game, he hit a home run while going 2-for-5 against the Nationals.

 Paul Goldschmidt Game Info & Props vs. the Nationals